fortio/fortio/README.md

 # Φορτίο
 <img src="https://github.com/istio/fortio/blob/master/docs/fortio-logo-color.png" height=141 width=141 align=right>

 Φορτίο (fortio) is [Istio](https://istio.io/)'s load testing tool.
-Fortio runs at a specified query per second (qps) and records an histogram of execution time and calculates percentiles (e.g. p99 ie the response time such as 99% of the requests take less than that number (in seconds, SI unit))
+Fortio runs at a specified query per second (qps) and records an histogram of execution time and calculates percentiles (e.g. p99 ie the response time such as 99% of the requests take less than that number (in seconds, SI unit)).
+It can run for a set duration, for a fixed number of calls, or until interrupted (at a constant target QPS, or max speed/load per connection/thread).

 The name fortio comes from greek φορτίο which is load/burden.

-Fortio is a reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results.
+Fortio is a reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg and percentiles graphs).

 ## Installation